CloudKlabauter/HotChocolateWorkshop/challenges/01-create-graphql-server/README.md

    }
    ```

+   > Your IDE will give you the following hint: **_Non-nullable property 'Bio' must contain a non-null value when exiting constructor.
+Consider declaring the property as nullable._**
+   >
+   > We will fix this hint at the end of this challenge.
+You can ignore it for now.

 1. Add a reference to the NuGet package package `Microsoft.EntityFrameworkCore.Sqlite` version `6.0.0`.
    1. `dotnet add GraphQL package Microsoft.EntityFrameworkCore.Sqlite --version 6.0.0`
 1. Next we'll create a new Entity Framework DbContext.
 Create a new `ApplicationDbContext` class in the `Data` folder using the following code: